 Students who have excused absences must be allowed to make up missed work.
 If a student has excessive absences, he/she must demonstrate mastery of the student performance standards.
 Students who are absent with an excused absence on the day a paper, project, test, or other major assignment is due will be allowed to turn in the assignment or take the test/examination without academic penalty.
 Work assigned before the absence is due the day the student returns.
-Work assigned during the absence will be due in the amount of time equal to the number of days absent unless an intervention plan is established, which indicates otherwise.
-A student with the written consent of his or her parent/guardian will be excused from attendance in school on a particular day or days or at a particular time of day and will be excused from any examination, study or work assignment at such time to participate in religious instruction, for observance of a religious holiday or because tenets of his or her religion forbid secular activity at such time.
+Work assigned during an excused absence will be due in the amount of time equal to the number of days absent unless an intervention plan is established, which indicates otherwise.
+A student with the written consent of his or her parent/guardian will be excused from attendance in school on a particular day(s) s or at a particular time of day and will be excused from any examination, study or work assignment at such time to participate in religious instruction, for observance of a religious holiday or because tenets of his or her religion forbid secular activity at such time.

 For unexcused absences and out-of-school suspension, work assigned or tests that cover instruction before the unexcused absence must be taken and graded.
 Work assigned and due during an unexcused absence may be accepted for credit at the teacher's discretion.
-If the team determines it is appropriate to accept make-up work for unexcused absences, the principal or designee will seek input from the team, including the teacher, and make a final determination.

 All work must be completed for a grade within two weeks after the last day of the grading period.
 This may not extend past the last day of school.
-Extensions to submit completed work after the end of the quarter must be approved by the principal.
+Extensions to submit completed work after the end of the guarter must be approved by the principal.